Citi Benefits Handbook

 When STD Benefits Are Payable

 STD benefits are payable if you incur a total disability while actively at work.
 "Actively at work" means that you are regularly scheduled to work in the office or at home.
-You must be able to perform all of the activities of your job.
-A "total disability" is defined as a serious health condition, pregnancy, or injury that results in your inability to perform the essential duties of your regular occupation for more than seven consecutive calendar days.
+You must be able to perform all the activities of your job.
+A "total disability" is defined as a serious health condition, pregnancy or injury that results in your inability to perform the essential duties of your regular occupation for more than seven consecutive calendar days.
 If you remain totally disabled and are unable to work on the eighth calendar day, STD benefits — if approved — will begin on the eighth day of disability and will be paid retroactive to the first day of disability.

 To qualify for STD benefits, you must be receiving appropriate care and treatment on a continuing basis from a licensed health care provider.
-You are not considered to have a disability if your illness, injury, or pregnancy prevents you from commuting to and from work only.
-If you are able to perform the essential duties of your job at home or elsewhere, and are unable to commute to work, this limitation does not constitute a disability for benefits purposes.
-You can't qualify for an STD benefit if you return to work on a part-time basis (except for statutory benefits required under applicable state law).
+You are not considered to have a disability if your illness, injury or pregnancy prevents you from commuting to and from work only.
+If you are able to perform the essential duties of your job at home or elsewhere and are unable to commute to work, this limitation does not constitute a disability for benefits purposes.
+You cannot qualify for an STD benefit if you return to work on a part-time basis (except for statutory benefits required under applicable state law).

 If either a recurrent disability or an unrelated disability occurs after you returned to work for more than 30 days following an initial disability, you may be eligible for an additional short-term disability benefit, not to exceed 13 weeks, if approved.

 STD benefits are taxable as ordinary income.
 Citigroup will withhold taxes, as well as deductions for other employee benefits, from STD benefits.

 Short-Term disability benefits may be offset by any monies owed to Citi and/or by any state benefits, including Workers' Compensation and Social Security disability benefits.
 However, the Disability Plan does not subrogate short-term disability payments.